Alexander Shulgin: Independent research

+Most of the Shulgin research group circa 1980.
+From left to right, Darrell Lemaire, unknown, Myron Stolaroff, Dale, Phyllis, Alexander Shulgin, Ann Shulgin, and Peyton Jacob III.

 After judicious self-experiments, Shulgin enlisted a small group of friends with whom he regularly tested his creations, starting in 1960.
-They developed a systematic way of ranking the effects of the various drugs, known as the Shulgin Rating Scale, with a vocabulary to describe the visual, auditory and physical sensations.
-He personally tested hundreds of drugs, mainly analogues of various phenethylamines (family containing MDMA, mescaline, and the 2C* family), and tryptamines (family containing DMT and psilocin).
+Among these friends included Peyton Jacob III, Myron Stolaroff, Jean Stolaroff, and Darrell Lemaire, among others.
+Shulgin developed a systematic way of ranking the effects of the various drugs, known as the Shulgin Rating Scale, with a vocabulary to describe the visual, auditory and physical sensations.
+He personally tested hundreds of drugs, mainly analogues of various phenethylamines (family containing MDMA, mescaline, 2Cs, and the DOx), and tryptamines (family containing DMT, psilocin, and LSD).
 There are a seemingly infinite number of slight chemical variations, which can produce variations in effect—some pleasant and some unpleasant, depending on the person, substance, and situation—all of which are meticulously recorded in Shulgin's laboratory notebooks.
 Shulgin published many of these objective and subjective reports in his books and papers.
 About 2C-B he said in 2003: "It is, in my opinion, one of the most graceful, erotic, sensual, introspective compounds I have ever invented.
 For most people, it is a short-lived and comfortable psychedelic, with neither toxic side-effects nor next-day hang-over."

+With his wife Ann, Shulgin published the books PiHKAL: A Chemical Love Story (Phenethylamines I Have Known and Loved) in 1991 and TiHKAL: The Continuation (Tryptamines I Have Known and Loved) in 1997.
+These books documented his and others' work with hundreds of phenethylamines, tryptamines, and lysergamides, including their chemical syntheses, properties and effects, and discussion.
+The Shulgins started their own publishing company, Transform Press, to publish the books.